 Grilled Enchilada Chicken.
 Chicken marinated in a spicy enchilada sauce then grilled over an open flame.
 The grilling adds a layer of smokey flavor making it a dish that will have you wanting more.
-This is a simple dish that uses only a couple of easily available ingredients.
+This is a simple dish that uses only a couple of easy to find ingredients.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.